 Check your boiler pressure

 Checking the pressure is an important step to finding out why your boiler stopped working in cold weather.
-A lot of things can cause the pressure to drop, and it’s down to you to monitor it.
+Whether your boiler’s pressure is too low or even too high, a lot of things can cause the pressure to drop, and it’s down to you to monitor it.

 Most modern boilers require a pressure level between 1 and 1.5 bar.
 If you find that it’s over or under, you’ll need to carry out one of the following next steps.
 Click on the link to find out more information from our other blogs.